Walsh School of Foreign Service: 20th century

-With the help of Georgetown University president Fr.
-John B. Creeden, S.J., Fr.
-Walsh spearheaded the founding of the School of Foreign Service and its establishment was announced on November 25, 1919.
+With the help of Georgetown University president John B. Creeden, Edmund A. Walsh spearheaded the founding of the School of Foreign Service and its establishment was announced on November 25, 1919.
 The school's use of the name “Foreign Service” preceded the formal establishment of the U.S. Foreign Service by six years.
-The school was envisioned by Fr.
-Walsh to prepare students for all major forms of foreign representation from commercial, financial, consular to diplomatic.
+The school was envisioned by Walsh to prepare students for all major forms of foreign representation from commercial, financial, consular to diplomatic.

 In 1921, it graduated its first class of Bachelor of Science in Foreign Service (BSFS) undergraduate students.
 The following year, the school began to offer the first international relations graduate program in the United States, the Master of Science in Foreign Service (MSFS).

 In August 1932, the SFS was moved to the Healy Hall, a National Historic Landmark.
-In 1958, two years after the death of Fr.
-Walsh, the school was renamed after him and moved to the Walsh Building in a ceremony dedicated by President Eisenhower in honor of Fr.
-Walsh.
+In 1958, two years after the death of Walsh, the school was renamed after him and moved to the Walsh Building in a ceremony dedicated by President Eisenhower in honor of Walsh.

 In 1936, the SFS Division of Business and Public Administration launched the Bachelor of Science in Business Administration (BSBA) degree.
-In 1957, under the leadership of Fr.
-Joseph Sebes, S.J, the division was spun off from the SFS, becoming the School of Business Administration — later renamed McDonough School of Business in honor of Robert Emmett McDonough (SFS'49).
+In 1957, under the leadership of Joseph Sebes, the division was spun off from the SFS, becoming the School of Business Administration — later renamed McDonough School of Business in honor of Robert Emmett McDonough (SFS'49).

 In 1962, the Center for Strategic and International Studies (CSIS) was founded at Georgetown University as a think tank to conduct policy studies and strategic analyses of political, economic and security issues throughout the world.
 When Henry Kissinger retired from his position as U.S. Secretary of State in 1977, he declined offers of professorship from Harvard, Yale, Penn, Columbia, and Oxford, and decided to teach at Georgetown SFS instead, making CSIS the base for his Washington operations.
 In 1986, the university's board of directors voted to sever all ties with CSIS.

 The SFS is housed in the Intercultural Center on Georgetown's main campus.